-Figure 3: Predicted mechanized desludging prices as function of distance to Rufisque
+Figure 3: Predicted mechanized desludging prices and adoption as a function of distance to Rufisque

 Note: Predicted prices from equation (1) are evaluated at the average characteristics of households in Rufisque.
+Demand is predicted using the same equation and a linear-probability model.
 Shading indicates 95% confidence intervals.

-Figure 3 presents the predicted values from these regressions by distance to the Rufisque boundary.
+Figure 3a presents the predicted values from these regressions by distance to the Rufisque boundary.
 The outcomes are predicted using the average characteristics of households living in Rufisque to eliminate any compositional differences.
 The green line presents the predicted prices in Rufisque, and the orange line presents the predicted prices in the rest of the market.
 The shaded area represents the 95% confidence interval.

 This analysis confirms that lower prices in Rufisque are not due to observed differences in household or location characteristics.
-In the rest of the market, which is controlled by AAAS, mechanized desludging prices increase rapidly with distance from the Rufisque border, but predicted prices are flat with respect to distance in Rufisque.
+In the rest of the market, which is controlled by AAAS, mechanized desludging prices increase rapidly with distance from the Rufisque border, but predicted prices are flat with respect to distance from the border in Rufisque.
 Households in Dakar living within 500 meters of the official Rufisque boundary pay nearly the same price as their neighbors in Rufisque; roughly 15,000 CFA.
 The gap widens significantly as we move more than one kilometer away from the boundary.
 Low prices in Dakar near the border of Rufisque may be due to competition spilling over the boundary, or may be because the official boundary differs from the de facto boundary.
 Households in Dakar more than 1.5 kilometer from the Rufisque border pay close to 25,000 CFA, and the price schedule is independent of distance to Rufisque at further distances.
-In contrast, prices for manual desludgings (results not shown here) do not differ significantly across the region,
+In contrast, prices for manual desludgings (results not shown here) do not differ significantly across the region, although so few residents of Rufisque get a manual desludging that we have very few observations of manual prices within Rufisque.

-&lt;sup>7Appendix Table A-2 presents the coefficients estimated by the regression.
+&lt;sup>6Appendix Table A-2 presents the coefficients estimated by the regression.